the16thpythonist/lightnimage/README.md

 - Added documentation for the grouping engine class
 - Fixed an error in the grouping engine where the edge case of a single area would return an empty list
 - Extended the detection demo notebook

+### 0.0.0.14

+- Added "SimpleLightningPreprocessingEngine": An engine for usage in preprocessing images before finding the areas.
+Separates the given image into pure black and pure white, by using the mean and max of the image as parameters to a callback function (given through the engine config) to calculate a dynamic threshold on which to separate white and black
+- Added "CustomSequenceAreaSegmentationEngine": Allows to extract areas of Lighting from an image, by extraction sequences from the row and column sums of the images axes and then building all possible combinations from those to get 2D areas.
+The callback function that calculates the sequences can be passed as engine config.
+- Added function "draw_areas" to utils, which will draw the given areas onto a given plot
+- Fixed a duplicate bug in the grouping engine